-The key combination in this case is Command + Shift + 4, hold them and then release them.
+The key combination to take a screenshot on mac, in this case, is Command + Shift + 4, hold them and then release them.
 Drag the cursor to take a screenshot of any area you want when you notice the mouse cursor turns into crosshairs.
 Release the mouse and the screenshot will also be saved to desktop in PNG by default.

 How to take a screenshot of a single window on macOS

 Press Command + Shift + 4 and then release all the keys.
 Tap the Space button.
-Single click on the window to confirm and save the screenshot to desktop in PNG.
+A single click on the window to confirm and save the screenshot to the Desktop in PNG.